 Tenacatita is a large, open bay with plenty of room for 50 boats or more.
 During the season it’s common to have 25-35 on any given day, with lots of turnover.
 Best protection is tucked in toward the headland in the SW corner.
 It’s nearly 10 feet deep almost to the rocks along the bluff there, but the closer you get, the more likely you’ll deal with bugs.
 The only other hazards to worry about are the rocks directly off the estuary channel, and getting too close to the surf zone to the north of the channel.
 Make sure you’re anchoring in 25ft plus if there is substantial swell predicted.
 Pretty much everywhere is nice firm sand in 20-40 feet.

 At first it doesn’t look like much.
 But maybe that’s the point.
-One palapa restaurant (Vena’s).
+One palapa restaurant (La Vena).
 One hotel resort at the end of the beach.
 Good Dog Beach for a place to take the pup, the channel, and the surf break (when it’s happening).
-Getting ashore by dinghy is easiest (Winter 2020) by paralleling the north channel breakwater, on the beach side, about 20 yards off or so.
-There’s a deepish sandy strip there that runs all the way to the beach.
-Timing with swell is important, of course.
-You can also take a dinghy into the channel and around the back side of the camping area to the shallow sanding landing area back there, but timing with swell and tide is necessary.
+Getting ashore by dinghy is easiest (NEW INFO, Winter 2021-22) by lining up just to the right (NE) of the prominent bluff next to the palapa bar.
+This was the heart of the surf break, but storms in Summer 2021 moved A LOT of sand here, and it’s not clear if surf will be forming.
+Timing with swell for dinghy landing is important, of course, and should not be attempted at all if it’s rolling through.
+You can also take a dinghy into the channel and around the back side of the camping area to the shallow sand landing area back there, but timing with swell and tide is necessary.